 Adam Grant received his bachelor’s degree from Harvard University and later became the youngest Professor of Wharton Business School.
 Grant has studied humans based on a framework of three categories: Givers, Takers and Matchers.
 In short, Givers helps even when the benefits to others outweigh their personal cost.
 Matchers want to achieve an even balance between giving and receiving.
 Takers help only when their benefits outweigh their personal costs.

 EVERYBODY HAS A STYLE.
 Giving, taking and matching are three basic styles of social interaction, but the boundaries between them are flexible and murky.
 You can change “reciprocity style” depending on your work role and relationship.
-Grant, however, believes that most people develop a primary style on how they treat other people.
+However, most develop a primary style on how they treat other people.
 This primary style can play a big a role in how our lives develop.

 HOW TO IDENTIFY A TAKER.
 Takers like to get more than they give and follow the “dog-eat-dog” mentality.
 They are selfish and have a tendency to market their few good deeds so that they can get recognition.
 Grant describes them as a “black hole”, as they can suck the energy out of any group or system.
 Takers will take credit for the work done in a team.
 Seen as game theory, this exploitative strategy can be successful in the short term, but in the long term the truth will catch up.